Miami (FL) vs. Clemson Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Miami (FL) Performance Insights

-- The Hurricanes have a +179 scoring differential, topping opponents by 14.9 points per game.
-They're putting up 84.7 points per game to rank 21st in college basketball and are giving up 69.8 per outing to rank 143rd in college basketball.
+- The Hurricanes' +179 scoring differential (outscoring opponents by 14.9 points per game) is a result of scoring 84.7 points per game (21st in college basketball) while giving up 69.8 per contest (143rd in college basketball).

-- The 38.2 rebounds per game Miami (FL) averages rank 116th in the country, and are 5.4 more than the 32.8 its opponents record per outing.
+- Miami (FL) wins the rebound battle by an average of 5.4 boards.
+It is pulling down 38.2 rebounds per game (116th in college basketball) compared to its opponents' 32.8 per contest.

 - The Hurricanes rank 29th in college basketball by averaging 103.7 points per 100 possessions on offense, and defensively are 76th in college basketball, allowing 85.4 points per 100 possessions.